Zoe Kleinman

 His insights have received wide praise from luminaries such as the late Peter Drucker, the father of modern management; Dee Hock, founder of Visa International; and Tom Peters, who called his writing, “a brilliant vision of where we must take our enterprises to survive and thrive.”
 His Inc. column is read by over one million people yearly.

-Mr. Koulopoulos’ thirteen books include his most recent, Reimagining Healthcare, The Bottomless Cloud, Revealing the Invisible, The Gen Z Effect, and Cloud Surfing.
-His upcoming book, Gigatrends, looks at the seven tech trends that are shaping the future of how we live, work, and play.
+Mr. Koulopoulos’ fourteen books include Reimagining Healthcare, Revealing the Invisible, The Gen Z Effect, The Innovation Zone, and Cloud Surfing.
+His latest book, Gigatrends, looks at the six tech trends that are shaping the future of how we live, work, and play.

 Tom’s keynotes blend humor, insight, and a cutting-edge view of the future in a way that’s customized to each audience.
 According to Tom’s mentor, Peter Drucker, Tom’s writing “makes you question not only the way you run your business but the way you run yourself.”